FRBNY-DSGE/DSGE.jl/docs/src/advanced_usage.md

 examining the implementation of [regime-switching equilibrium conditions](https://github.com/FRBNY-DSGE/DSGE.jl/blob/master/src/models/representative/m1002/eqcond.jl) for `Model1002` and how it is integrated with our [solvers](https://github.com/FRBNY-DSGE/DSGE.jl/blob/master/src/solve/solve.jl).
-For a guide to running temporary alternative policies, please see [Alternative Policies](@ref).
+For a guide to running permanent and/or temporary alternative policies, please see [Alternative Policies](@ref).

 ### Preparing a Model's Settings for Regime-Switching